jeonghoonjo/ECS251_OS_HW1/README.md

 # ECS251_OS_HW1

-We implemented the scenario of proxy objects in a distributed system using JSON RPC package for the first homework in ECS251 Operating Systems at UC Davis.
+Implemented the scenario of proxy objects in a distributed system using JSON RPC package for the first homework in ECS251 Operating Systems at UC Davis.